xinkjs/xink/packages/xink/README.md

 xink is a directory-based filesystem router for APIs, acting as a Vite plugin.
 Under the hood, it uses a trie URL router, which is fast and scalable.
 It supports the bun, cloudflare, and deno runtimes.

-We're currently in the alpha phase of development and welcome contributions.
+We're currently in the beta phase of development and welcome contributions.
 Please see our contributing guide.

 ## Why use xink?